tammyzhang-1/playful-plants/design-plan/design-journey.md

 the link on each image/name for every plant on catalog view should roughly be:
 <a href="/details?name=value>
 where name is "name" and value is $record["name"]

+Revision: since the names have spaces that will make the url less usable, ids will be used instead
+<a href="/details?id=$record["id"]> for each record in records
 ```

 ```